QUICK-GCP-LAB/2-Minutes-Labs-Solutions/Build and Deploy Machine Learning Solutions with Vertex AI Challenge Lab/Build and Deploy Machine Learning Solutions with Vertex AI Challenge Lab.md

 ### Task 2: Download the challenge notebook

 1. In your notebook, click the `terminal`.

-2. Clone the repo by running the command:
+2. Clone the repo by running this command:

 ```
 git clone https://github.com/QUICK-GCP-LAB/training-data-analyst